-Internet security is provided by an enterprise class Cisco ASA 5505 Firewall.
+Internet security is provided by BT Business Smart Hub2.

 Web security & filtering is provided by Securly cloud based web filtering which receives hourly content filtering updates.
 A daily and weekly report of any attempts to access blocked sites, such as adult content, violence/terrorism/Radicalisation/Extremism/gaming is reviewed by the Headteacher and dealt with appropriately.
 At any time, the Headteacher or Designated Safeguarding lead can request Soft Egg to produce reports of the online activity of any user or group of users.